Diane Lebouthillier: Background

-Lebouthillier's parents were born in the Gaspé, and they returned when she was four.
-Prior to her career in politics, she was a local social worker, managing clients out of the CLSC in Chandler.
+Lebouthillier's parents were born in the city of Gaspé, and they returned when she was four.
+She graduated with a bachelor's degree in social work from the Université de Moncton.
+Prior to her career in politics, she was a local social worker, managing clients out of the CLSC (provincial community clinic) in Chandler.
 She worked with long-time Member of the National Assembly (MNA) Georges Mamelonet on social service issues in the region.
 She is a mother of three sons and has two grandsons.

 Political career

+Municipal politics

 Lebouthillier was elected in 2010 as the Prefect of Le Rocher-Percé Regional County Municipality.